 In Infinity War, the Russo brothers proved their willingness to play with their audience’s expectations, and this trend continues into Endgame.
 The first act pans out like a twisted version of the final few pages of The Infinity Gauntlet storyline.
 The heroes are able to locate Thanos easily enough, and after achieving his goal, he has retired to a distant planet and lives the life of a common farmer.
 As soon as you see him for the first time, you realize something is not quite right with him.
 He walks with a noticeable limp and the entire left side of his body is burned and charred.
 When the survivors break into his dwelling, he barely puts up a fight, and informs them that using the gauntlet nearly killed him.
 However, it wasn’t the snap that damaged his body; it was what he did immediately afterwards.
 The heroes discover, to their horror, that the Infinity Stones are gone.
 His final act to maintain balance was to destroy the Infinity Stones themselves.
 Nebula assures her new comrades he isn’t lying to demoralize them.
 The culling is irreversible.
 Thor decapitates Thanos, but the death is unceremonious, and the vengeance empty.

-Even for those who had read The Infinity Gauntlet, Endgame deviates from the famous storyline with a small detail that causes the enormity of the Decimation in the Marvel Cinematic Universe to hit home.
+Even for those who had read The Infinity Gauntlet, Endgame deviates from the famous storyline with a small detail that causes the enormity of the Snap in the Marvel Cinematic Universe to hit home.
 Although Thanos successfully wiped out half of all life in The Infinity Gauntlet, the damage was quickly undone.
 Sure, seeing many familiar heroes gone was a shock for readers back then, but once the storyline concluded, things were more or less back to normal – as is typical for the medium.
 This is not the case with Endgame – the very next scene after Thor kills Thanos takes place five years later.

 Although it is obvious from the audience’s perspective that many of the people killed in Infinity War won’t stay dead, these scenes make one thing perfectly clear: none of the characters within the film could possibly know this.
 As far as they are concerned, they didn’t just lose, they have well and truly lost.
 Even so, the Avengers and their allies have attempted to move on with their lives to varying degrees of success.
 Steve Rogers, knowing what it’s like to lose everyone close to him, runs grief counselling sessions for the survivors.
 Bruce Banner has now merged with the Hulk, giving him the best of both worlds while Thor, after founding his own territory in Norway for the displaced Asgardians, spends his days housebound.
-Having watched his entire family disintegrate, Clint Barton took the Decimation especially hard, and has since become a vigilante akin to the Punisher.
+Having watched his entire family disintegrate, Clint Barton took the Snap especially hard, and has since become a vigilante akin to the Punisher.
 He tirelessly hunts down and executes any criminal he can find, specifically targeting cartels and the yakuza, believing it’s only fair that they get to join the half of the world that didn’t survive.

 For those who have kept up with the series, one small detail remains unaccounted for: the whereabouts of Scott Lang.
 He had been performing an experiment in the quantum realm with the assistance of the Hank Pym, Hope van Dyne, and Janet van Dyne.
-Unfortunately for him, they happened to perform the experiment around the time Thanos executed the Decimation, and Hank, Hope, and Janet all fell victim to it.
+Unfortunately for him, they happened to perform the experiment around the time Thanos executed the Snap, and Hank, Hope, and Janet all fell victim to it.
 Through pure chance, a mouse reactivates the generator, bringing Lang back.
 When he returns, he immediately senses something is amiss.
 He asks a boy riding a bicycle what happened, but he simply glares at him with a look of silent contempt one wouldn’t expect from someone that young.
 Since that day, the world has built monuments for the deceased, and Scott finds his own name on one in his hometown of San Francisco.
 Mercifully, his own daughter was spared, though he had disappeared from her life for five years.

 With Captain Marvel having been released earlier in 2019, it’s easy to get the impression that she would play an instrumental role in bringing down Thanos.
 While she definitely is important to the story, the writers of the Marvel Cinematic Universe effectively performed a magic trick.
 They kept the audience’s attention on Carol Danvers when they really should have focused on Scott Lang’s plight.
 Though being trapped in the quantum realm for five years sounds incredibly horrific given and likely to induce insanity, Lang meets up with the Avengers and gives them a piece of information that turns things on their head.
 To everyone else, he had disappeared for five years, but from his perspective, he was only in the quantum realm for five hours.